barichd/brailleorch/borframework.md

 **********

-## Chapter 2: Deeper View Of Transcription Function {#transcription}
+<h2 id="transcription">Chapter 2: Deeper View Of Transcription Functions</h2>

 This is the core of the software, so please be careful to read it.
 For knowledge of braille music, please consult the [New International Manual Of Braille Music Notation (SBS, 1996)](http://www.rnib.org.uk/sites/default/files/New%20International%20Manual.doc) and [Music Braille Code 2015 (BANA)](http://www.brailleauthority.org/music/music.html).
 The latter contains more information about different formats used in braille music, and also some extra signs.
+For critical issues which must be considered during development, please chapters [5](#bmml) and [6](#braille).

 The software will treat score with only one part with one staff as single-line format.
 It will automatically treat score with only one part with two to four staves as piano (or organ, chosen by the user) format.
 It will treat score with one single-line part above one multi-stave part as solo with keyboard accompaniment part, and add dots 5 3-4-5 prefix before the single-line part.

-### 2.1 Transcription dialog {#ba}
+<h3 id="2-1">2.1 Transcription Dialog</h3>

 Note: All dialogs in this software have "ok" and "cancel" buttons.

 When importing a Musicxml file, the software brings up a dialog, giving the users options for adjusting transcription appearance.
-It can be turned off by checking "Don't show this dialog again" at the bottom of the dialog, or via [Options dialog](#options).
-The last settings will be stored, and users can override these options in [Options dialog](#options).
+It can be turned off by checking "Don't show this dialog again" at the bottom of the dialog, or via [Settings dialog](#settings).
+The last settings will be stored, and users can override these options in [Settings dialog](#settings).
 The Transcription dialog also contains lots of buttons to bring up corresponding options in that dialog.

 Transcribe without formatting
 This checkbox will generate a non-formatted braille score, disregarding layout settings.
 This kind of bmml file only has musicxml-mirrored objects, no braille layout indications are included.
 Users can edit the score and then use Format in Transcription menu.